 Value is Relative

 Hustler Mindset.
 Buying a product and selling it for a higher price.
 It’s nothing new.
 People have done this from the beginning of time.
 Yet they didn’t use cash money back then.
 They traded goods for in return for others, whether or not it was actually worth it.
 Value is relative, and at the end of the day, it’s all business.
-Buying a bulk of items at wholesale prices and selling them for double or triple their cost, isn’t that what all business do anyway?
+Buying bulk of items at wholesale prices and selling them for double or triple their cost, isn’t that what all business do anyway?

 Reselling goods is a quick way to make money easy.
 Except in the sneaker world, this means you have to have something that is of value to others in order to legitimize the price point.
 If you try to sell a sneaker that someone can find for less somewhere else, they probably won’t buy it from you, like what happened with Yeezys.
-But if you have a sneaker that can’t be found anywhere else, that’s when you can list your price on reselling sites like StockX and wait for the next highest bidder.
+But if you have a sneaker that can’t be found anywhere else, that’s when you can list your price on like StockX and wait for the next highest bidder.

 But today, the reselling culture has gone beyond just sneakers or Supreme.
 People are now selling the tools that helped them get their hyped items.
 And the only reason they can do that and get away with it is all because of the words, Out of Stock.